-This facsimile PDF is published by Liberty Fund, Inc., a non-profit educational foundation established to encourage study of the ideal of a society of free and responsible individuals.
+This E-Book (PDF format) is published by Liberty Fund, Inc., a private, non-profit, educational foundation established in 1960 to encourage study of the ideal of a society of free and responsible individuals.
+2010 was the 50th anniversary year of the founding of Liberty Fund.

-It is part of the Online Library of Liberty website http://oll.libertyfund.org which was established in 2004 in order to further the educational goals of Liberty Fund, Inc. To find out more about the author or title, and to see other titles in the Online Library of Liberty Collection, please visit the OLL website.
+It is part of the Online Library of Liberty web site http://oll.libertyfund.org, which was established in 2004 in order to further the educational goals of Liberty Fund, Inc. To find out more about the author or title, to use the site's powerful search engine, to see other titles in other formats (HTML, facsimile PDF), or to make use of the hundreds of essays, educational aids, and study guides, please visit the OLL web site.
+This title is also part of the Portable Library of Liberty DVD which contains over 1,000 books and quotes about liberty and power, and is available free of charge upon request.

-The cuneiform inscription that appears in the logo and serves as a design element in all Liberty Fnd books and websites is the earliest-known written appearance of the word "freedom" (amagii), or "liberty."
-It is taken from a clay document written about 2300 B.C. in the Sumerian city-state of Lagash.
+The cuneiform inscription that appears in the logo and serves as a design element in all Liberty Fund books and web sites is the earliest-known written appearance of the word "freedom" (amagi), or "liberty."
+It is taken from a clay document written about 2300 B.C. in the Sumerian city-state of Lagash, in present day Iraq.

-To find out more about Liberty Fund, Inc. or the Online Library of Liberty Project, please contact the Director at oll@libertyfund.org
+To find out more about Liberty Fund, Inc., or the Online Library of Liberty Project, please contact the Director at oll@libertyfund.org.

-LIBERTY FUND, INC. 8335 Allison Pointe Trail, Suite 300 Indianapolis, IIndiana 46250-1684
+LIBERTY FUND, INC. 8335 Allison Pointe Trail, Suite 300 Indianapolis, Indiana 46250-1684